davidwkaiser/trumpcountdown/notes.md

 before deploying to Heroku.
 Now it works!

-OK it seems to be working wihtout pre-compile
+OK it seems to be working without pre-compile